Milton Keynes and North Bucks

 Public car park, free for 3 hours and after 18.00 available in the Square.

 This pub has two bars with just one real ale on offer - usually Purity UBU.
-Popular with locals and can get busy on Friday/Saturday evenings.
+Pub is popular with locals and can get busy on Friday/Saturday evenings.

 • Eager Poet 2 Tower Crescent Milton Keynes MK14 6JY Telephone(01908) 607208